 The Hong Kong Hospital Authority website says: “The screening test is absolutely voluntary.”
 But in general, women are not told that it is voluntary, unless they ask.
 They are simply given a date, and given instructions for how to prepare for the screening test.

 To clarify–I’m not opposed to prenatal testing.
 I think it’s a great idea to know about your children’s health risks before birth, so that you can prepare to give them appropriate care.

 But the reason that the test was created was not to care for children with Down Syndrome.
 It was created in order to prevent them from being born.
 Practically speaking, Hong Kong–and all of China–has a “search and destroy” policy for Down Syndrome.

 Of course, to be fair–in Hong Kong, parents are allowed to give birth, and their decision is respected.
 But the feeling is obvious–Down Syndrome children are not welcome in Hong Kong society.

-In the rest of China, there is little or no respect for parents’ wishes.
+And in the rest of China, there is little or no respect for parents’ wishes.